Linuszand/examensArbeteCypressPlayWright/examensArbete.md

 ![PlaywrightWorkers](images/playwrightworkers.png)

-## 2.2 Användarvänlighet och grafiskt gränssnitt
+## Användarvänlighet och grafiskt gränssnitt 2.2

-### 2.2.1 Testrapporter (show-report)
+### Testrapporter (show-report) 2.2.1

-Enligt Backer (2024) har Playwright inbyggt stöd för några testrapporterare och har förmågan att konfigurera rapporterarna, författaren för Playwright Reporting (2023) skriver, jag citerar:
+Enligt Backer (2024) har Playwright inbyggt stöd för några testrapporterare och har förmågan att konfigurera rapporterarna och författaren för Playwright Reporting (2023) skriver, jag citerar:
 > Playwright reporting gives a built-in option for reporters.
 You can generate it by passing the reporter in the command line or specifying it in the Playwright configuration file.
 >
 > Before we get into actual test reporters, let's quickly set up the Playwright framework and run the example tests to see tests in action, and further, you will use it to create working example code.